 In our firm, one of the challenges we hear most often is that our professionals can’t keep track of everything we can do.
-They are continually being reminded to look for opportunities to cross-sell, but how do you sell services when you don’t know what those services are?
-Or, even if you know we can provide a specific service, how do you know the right colleague to talk to?
+They are continually being reminded to look for additional opportunities to help their existing clients, but how can you identify areas in which your firm can help if you’re not aware of all of your service offerings?
+OR, even if you know what services your firm can provide, how do you know who to talk to?

 This challenge can be further complicated by factors such as: